 - Feelings of self-doubt and worthlessness which interfere with learning and working more effectively.

-- Academic failure (low grades) due to lack of confidence (ex.
-Performing poorly on a single test makes one underestimate their abilities and prevents future attempts to improve their grades.
+- Academic failure (low grades) due to lack of confidence (eg. performing poorly on a single test makes one underestimate their abilities and prevents future attempts to improve their grades).

 Causes of Low Self-Esteem